 Configure Motion Constraints

-You can constrain the motion of your robot using the Motion Service’s built-in constraint options.
+You can constrain the motion of your machine using the motion service’s built-in constraint options.

 Constraints are passed as arguments to the Move